jzmichal/MyMDB/README.md

 I've already created a good portion of the user interface, I just need to work on a cleaner data pipeline and querying in realtime (app is a bit slow as of now), as well as the recommendation system.

 Note that this was my first time ever working in swift or on an app, thus I'm not as familiar as I should be with best practices in Swift.
-Everything is done programatically as I didn't want to spend the time learning low level front end UI design.
+Everything is done programatically.